dotnet/csharplang/proposals/partial-type-inference.md

   * We treat it in the same manner as an unconverted *new()* operator.

 * If each supplied argument does not correspond to exactly one parameter in the method or constructor [corresponding-parameters](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12622-corresponding-parameters), or there is a non-optional parameter with no corresponding argument, then inference immediately fails.
   Otherwise, assume that the generic method has the following signature:

   `Tₑ M<X₁...Xᵥ>(T₁ p₁ ...
 Tₓ pₓ)`

-With a method call of the form `M(E₁ ...Eₓ)` the task of type inference is to find unique type arguments `S₁...Sᵥ` for each of the type parameters `X₁...Xᵥ` so that the call `M<S₁...Sᵥ>(E₁...Eₓ)` becomes valid.
+  With a method call of the form `M<...>(E₁ ...Eₓ)` the task of type inference is to find unique type arguments `S₁...Sᵥ` for each of the type parameters `X₁...Xᵥ` so that the call `M<S₁...Sᵥ>(E₁...Eₓ)` becomes valid.

   In case of construtor, assume the following signature:

   `M<X₁...Xᵥ>..ctor(T₁ p₁ ...
 Tₓ pₓ)`

   With a constructor call of the form `new M<...>(E₁ ...Eₓ)` the task of type inference is to find unique type arguments `S₁...Sᵥ` for each of the type parameters `X₁...Xᵥ` so that the call `new M<S₁...Sᵥ>(E₁...Eₓ)` becomes valid.

 * The process of type inference is described below as an algorithm.
 A conformant compiler may be implemented using an alternative approach, provided it reaches the same result in all cases.

-* During the process of inference each type parameter `Xᵢ` is either *fixed* to a particular type `Sᵢ` or *unfixed* with an associated set of *bounds.* Each of the bounds is some type `T`.
+* During the process of inference each type variable `Xᵢ` is either *fixed* to a particular type `Sᵢ` or *unfixed* with an associated set of *bounds.* Each of the bounds is some type `T`.
 Initially each type variable `Xᵢ` is unfixed with an empty set of bounds.

 * Type inference takes place in phases.
 Each phase will try to infer type arguments for more type variables based on the findings of the previous phase.
 The first phase makes some initial inferences of bounds, whereas the second phase fixes type variables to specific types and infers further bounds.
 The second phase may have to be repeated a number of times.

-* Additional inferences of method type inference algorithm are made as follows:
+* Additional changes of method type inference algorithm are made as follows:
   * If the inferred method group contains a nonempty *type_argument_list*.
     * We replace each `_` identifier with a new type variable `X`.
     * We perform *shape inference* from each type argument to the corresponding type parameter.

-* Additional inferences of constructor type inference algorithm are made as follows:
+* Additional changes of constructor type inference algorithm are made as follows:
   * If the inferred type contains a nonempty *type_argument_list*.
     * We replace each `_` identifier with a new type variable `X`.
     * We perform *shape inference* from each type argument to the corresponding type parameter.